LeifEtter/lebenswiki-backend-ts/README.md

 Most files have a naming schema as follows:

-::[purpose of file]::.::[location/main folder]::.::[subfolder]::.ts
+`[purpose of file].[location/main folder].[subfolder].ts`

-A file containing a middleware for authentication that is located in the middleware folder would be named: ::authentication::.::middleware::.ts
+A file containing a middleware for authentication that is located in the middleware folder would be named: `authentication.middleware.ts`

-A file for bookmark routes, which is located in a subfolder of pack, which is inside the components folder would be named: ::controller::.::bookmark::.::pack::.ts
+A file for bookmark routes, which is located in a subfolder of pack, which is inside the components folder would be named: `controller.bookmark.pack.ts`

 This choice was made, so that open files can always be distinguished from VSCode's topbar without having to check the folder tree on the left hand side.

+---

-**Caching**
+## **Caching**

 Certain routes are cached using node-cache.
 When a user makes a request to these routes, the controller will try to retrieve a cached response first.